cpanican/CSc336-Database/README.md

 ## Notes

 - We used [PostgreSQL](https://www.postgresql.org/) in this class.
-- Assignment 7 and 8 were extra credit.
+- Assignment 8 was extra credit.
+- The code may not be implemented correctly.